h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/dao/SoftwareAggregateDAO.rst

    :param revisionVersion: the revision version
    :param remainingVersion: the remaining version
    :param name: the name
-   :return: the software aggregate by version name
+   :return: the software aggregate by version and name, or null if it doesn't exist

 listSoftwareAggregate
 ^^^^^^^^^^^^^^^^^^^^^